Preston Geren Jr.: Significant work

 Geren was a major contributor to architecture in Fort Worth and at Texas universities.
 His firm designed projects at Texas Christian University, the University of Texas Medical Branch, Southwestern Baptist Theological Seminary, the University of Texas at Arlington, Texas A&M and several community colleges, as well as buildings in 137 Texas school districts.
 His practice also included hospital, church, bank and office building projects.

 Geren was the local associate architect working with Louis Kahn on the Kimbell Art Museum.
 This was a common practice in Fort Worth with out-of-town architects, and Kahn had a reputation for significant time and cost overruns.
 The Geren firm was known locally for bringing in projects on time and within budget.
 The contract called for control over construction to be turned over to Geren when Kahn had finished the design, a provision that eventually led to conflict because Kahn felt that a design was never finished until the building was constructed.
 The museum trustees settled the issue by deciding that Geren would report directly to them instead of to Kahn, but that Kahn would have final say over the design.

 Geren's contributions to the Fort Worth skyline include Burnett Plaza (1983), Fort Worth's tallest building.
 Other notable buildings designed by Geren include the Clayton Williams Alumni Center at Texas A&M.

-As a architectural business leader, Geren built Geren and Associates into one of the nation's 25 largest architectural firms and one of the largest firms in Texas by the early 1980s.
+As an architectural business leader, Geren built Geren and Associates into one of the nation's 25 largest architectural firms and one of the largest firms in Texas by the early 1980s.
 With its lineage to Sanguinet and Staats, Geren and Associates was considered by architect Mark Gunderson to be the "primary 'branch' in the tree of Fort Worth architectural firms."